Shawonskh/Groth_chamber/README.md

-# Grow Box for Plants
+# Growth Chamber for Plants

 We are team of 4 Science&Technology students who really want to combine biology and robotics together!